Animals in Haiti

 Haiti’s natural environments, though modest in scale, host a handful of species that deserve caution.
 In forested and rural areas, wild boars can be unpredictable when disturbed.
 Offshore, marine predators like tiger and hammerhead sharks occasionally traverse reef zones and deeper coastal waters, playing critical roles in marine food chains.
 While dangerous encounters are rare, awareness and respect for these animals are key to maintaining a safe coexistence, especially in ecotourism and fishing contexts.

-Top 10 Iconic Animals in Haiti
+Top 10 Animals in Haiti

 As new species are added and better documented, Haiti's top animal highlights will emerge from both its remaining forest ecosystems and surrounding marine environments.
 Despite the island’s environmental challenges, the diversity of birdlife, marine predators, and charismatic coastal species offers potential for an evolving list of iconic animals.
 This space will reflect not just popularity, but also conservation relevance and cultural resonance.